harrykipper/covid/README.md

 ### Infection

-The infection is assumed to follow social links.
-Only people in an infected agent's social network are exposed.
+The infection is assumed to follow _mainly_ social links.
+People in an infected agent's social network are much more exposed, with very few random encounters.
 When someone becomes infected, after a period of incubation, she starts infecting people in her network.

 The progression of the disease is based on data from China and Italy.
 Agents have a probability of developing symptoms after incubation, based on their age; another probability of worsening; another of dying.
 The probability is slightly lower for women in all three phases.
-The probabilities can be modified editing the first four functions at the top of the 'Code' section in Netlogo.
+The probabilities can be modified editing the DiseaseConfig.nls file.

 ### Lockdown